 Second, I volunteered with an organization called Postcards to Voters.
 Its mission is to handwrite postcards to targeted voters in hopes to give Democrats a winning edge in close, key races coast to coast.
 This was a grassroots effort in 2017 and has grown to over 75,000+ volunteers today.

 Related: Organizations that need your support

 Finally, I voted.
 I voted in every local and state election since 2016.
 This is a really good article from none other than Ben & Jerry’s about why voting in local elections is important.
-Give it a read and grab a pint or two next time you’re at the grocery store.

 Do what is best for your family and circumstance.
 But, if you even have a few bucks to spare to a campaign, consider ActBlue – a nonprofit online fundraising platform that acts as a conduit for individual contributions sending grassroots donations to the campaigns that are using the platform for fundraising.

 Vote Save America is a great website that walks you through simple steps to get out the vote.
-They also have a program, Adopt a Swing State, to help you make a difference in the states that will be key players in November.

 Have the Hard Conversations with Your Kids